bode43/magic-mushrooms/README.md

-# The Complete Guide to Cultivating Magic Mushrooms
+# The Complete Guide to Cultivating Magic Mushrooms with Pablo 🐕
 ## From Beginner Techniques to Commercial-Scale Production

 ### Table of Contents